 During your vetting process, you want to gain a clear understanding of how your potential team operates.
 From listing your property to securing quality tenants, develop a firm grasp of how they work internally to determine whether or not it aligns with what you need.

-Inquire into whether or not they have a valid property management license as well as what property types they currently and have previously managed.
+Inquire into whether or not they have a valid property management license (e.g. broker’s and real estate license) as well as what property types they currently and have previously managed.
 Be sure to also ask for a list of professional references.
 While it may seem obvious, this is a common oversight that can lead to issues down the road.
-Better to spot red flags before working with the team, rather than when you’re already months into the partnership.
+Better to spot red flags before working with your potential property manager, rather than when you’re already months into the partnership.

 FYVE Pro Tip: If a company ever objects to supplying you with requested documentation such as a reference or license, don’t move forward in the vetting process.
 More often than not, they’re more than likely operating illegitimately in some capacity.